crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 }
 ```

-Newer Solidity versions optimize the process by using the computed product.
+Newer Solidity versions optimize the process by utilizing the computed product in the check.

 ```solidity
 /// @notice versions >=0.8.17